-Celebrate as they fall!
-How gladly one thinks back to a successful celebration, to ChristmasChristmas, when a Christmas carol resounds under the burning candles on the Christmas tree, to the warming fire and the steaming punch after the lantern procession, to balmy summer nights when the sun has set, to staying up late or singing songs and roundelays together, to the many children's birthdays, one's own and those of friends.
-When we celebrate, when we experience festivities, moments arise that trigger a pleasant feeling in our breasts and make the children's eyes shine.
-Happy celebrations are food for the soul, valuable treasures from childhood.
+How gladly one thinks back to a successful celebration, to ChristmasChristmas, when a Christmas carol is sung under the burning candles on the Christmas tree, of the warming fire and the steaming punch after the lantern procession. lantern processionof balmy summer nightswhen the sun has set, of staying up late into the night or singing songs and round dances together, of the many children's birthday parties. children's birthdaysour own and those of friends.
+When we celebrate, experience festivities, moments arise that trigger a pleasant feeling in our chest and make children's eyes light up.
+Happy celebrations are food for the soul, precious treasures from childhood.
 They are among the most formative moments in our lives.

-- theme worlds1901
+- theme worlds2207

 - Children's birthday party287

 The tradition of festivals